j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 It is the approach which
 incites infinity, reaching to uncover it.

-I stare into your eternal face
+I stare into your every face
 some Saturdays, awake before you wake.

 Stone eyelids, florescent scatter of freckles,